Markets gain for fifth straight session; Sensex climbs 284 points | Business

 A rebounding rupee and fresh buying by foreign funds added to the momentum, traders said.

-Shares of IndusInd Bank climbed 7.88 percent after the company reported a 60.5 percent jump in net profit for the quarter that ended June.
+Shares of IndusInd Bank climbed 7.88 per cent after the company reported a 60.5 per cent jump in net profit for the quarter ended June.

-On the other hand, HDFC Bank, Reliance Industries, Kotak Bank, and Dr. Reddy were the losers, sliding up to 1.89 percent.
+On the other hand, HDFC Bank, Reliance Industries, Kotak Bank and Dr Reddy's were the losers, sliding up to 1.89 per cent.

 Markets in Europe were trading on a mixed note during mid-session deals.
 The US markets had ended higher on Wednesday.